George Iles: Early life

 George Iles grew up in Christchurch.
 He was the son of Harriet and Albert Iles, whose parents had come to New Zealand in one of the First Four Ships, which brought settlers to Canterbury.

 Albert was a successful sportsman in his own right captaining the Sydenham Football Club in the 1880s and representing Canterbury and Southland for several years.
 He was also a champion runner.
+George had a brother, Arthur Norman Iles (1891-1946) who also played rugby league with George, and Eric Reginald Iles (1894-1981).
 In 1912 the family moved to Auckland where they lived until 1919.

 Rugby league and rugby union playing career

 Auckland and New Zealand rugby league

 George Iles began his playing career for Grafton Athletic with his name first appearing in a team list for their second grade team in 1914 along with his brother Arthur Iles.
-He was mentioned as having scored a try in an 18-3 loss against Northcote Ramblers on June 20.
+He was mentioned as having scored a try in an 18-3 loss against Northcote Ramblers on 20 June.
 The following season he debuted for the Grafton senior team and played in the Auckland first grade competition.
 He was fortunate to play alongside the likes of New Zealand rugby league legends Karl Ifwersen and Dougie McGregor, the later having already played for the All Blacks rugby team.
 Grafton won the Auckland title this season.

 Both George and Arthur transferred to the Newton Rangers club for the 1916 season.
 Newton struggled and finished last however Iles did score 7 out of Newton's 20 tries making him the second highest try scorer for the entire competition.
 The following year he went even better scoring 12 tries and leading the try scorer lists in the 1917 competition.

 In 1918 Iles scored 4 tries for Newton and was also elected secretary of the club at their annual meeting.
 He gained his first representative jersey when he was selected for the Auckland team for, at that time, a very rare representative fixture.
 During the war years the Auckland Rugby League had deliberately played almost no representative matches.
 The match was against Canterbury and played at the Auckland Domain in front of 10,000 spectators.
 Auckland won 45–9 with Iles scoring a try in the corner "after a cross-field run".

-Once again in 1919 Iles was a prolific try scorer for Newton notching 10 tries in total including tries in the Roope Rooster semi final against Ponsonby United, and the semi final replay against the same opponents when the first match was abandoned near the end after Ponsonby fans encroached on the field and refused to move.
+In 1919 Iles was the captain of the Newton senior team.
+Once again he was a prolific try scorer for Newton scoring 10 tries in total including tries in the Roope Rooster semi final against Ponsonby United, and the semi-final replay against the same opponents when the first match was abandoned near the end after Ponsonby fans encroached on the field and refused to move.
 Newton went on to win the Roope Rooster competition for the first time in their club's history.